-If your static library project is being built in the same solution:
+If your static library project gets built in the same solution:

 - #include the header file(s) for the static library using quotation marks.
-In a typical solution the path will start with
+In a typical solution, the path starts with

 ../<library project name>.
 IntelliSense will help you find it.

 - Add a reference to the static library project.
 Right-click on References under the application project node in Solution Explorer and choose Add Reference.